srsopira/EMR-Hudi-Workshop/L1c-EMRCreate.md

 ### Getting ready for the Hudi Lab

-* Execute the following commands in the Cloud9 terminal window
+* Execute the following commands in the Cloud9 terminal window, you don't need to repeat thi again in the notebook

 ```